 Types of life insurance

-Term Life Insurance.
-You could call this product ‘standard’ Life Insurance, and it’s fairly easy to understand.
-In the event of your death, or the diagnosis of a terminal illness, it pays a lump sum to a person/s of your choosing.
+- Term life insurance: In the event of your death, or the diagnosis of a terminal illness, life insurance pays a lump sum to your beneficiaries.
+A life insurance policy can insure other members of your family and even business partners.

 The information provided here is general only and does not consider your personal objectives, financial situation or needs.
 Before you decide to purchase a product, it is important to read the relevant PDS.